mmaxs/uvcc/doc/src/Introduction.md

 \page doxy_page_example_tee tee

-A simple program that copies its `stdin` to `stdout` and also to each file specified as a program argument.
+A full-fledged simple program that copies its `stdin` to `stdout` and also to each file specified as a program argument.

+It demonstrates the following points:

+1. Different I/O endpoints and common input/output operations for them can be handled in a generic uniform manner.
+The program can deal with `stdin`, `stdout` handles that can be system descriptors of any sort of supported I/O endpoints: a file, TCP/UDP socket, pipe, or TTY.
+Minimal changes need to be made in source code to get a full-fledged application.

-It demonstrates two points: 1) the very same uvcc buffer can be easily dispatched to different asynchronous operations and its lifetime will continue until the last operation has completed, and 2) the example for a simple version of the buffer and request pool implementation.
+2. The very same uvcc buffer can be easily dispatched to several asynchronous operations and its lifetime will continue until the last operation has completed.

+3. An example for a simple version of the buffer pool implementation.
-Pools help avoid intense memory allocation requests.
+The pool helps avoid intense memory allocation requests.
+Note that it may actually decrease the performance.
 The provided simple implementation is an auto-growing pool that is not thread-safe, so either only one dedicated thread might acquire an item from the pool in multi-thread environment or such acquire requests from different threads shall not interleave with each other.
+As far as this program is a typical single-thread libuv application these requirements are fulfilled.
 The condition of item's `(nrefs() == 1)` indicates that no more references are left anywhere at the runtime other than in the pool container itself and thus this spare item can be returned on an acquire request.
-As far as this program is a typical single-thread libuv application these conditions are fulfilled.

 In debug build some diagnostic messages are printed out.